 Every case is different, and there are certain factors that could lead to a lesser sentence.
 If a defendant did not know they were in possession of a drug, or if the drug turns out to not be in a sufficient quantity to be prosecuted, the situation can change.
 A good lawyer will be able to determine is a lesser sentence is warranted.

 It can be very complicated and stressful to face drug possession charges in Texas.
 But keep in mind that there are always steps you can take to work out a better outcome.
-There is excellent legal counsel available such as El Paso drug possession attorneys who know Texas drug possession laws and how to fight them.
+There is excellent legal counsel available such as criminal defense attorney who know Texas drug possession laws and how to fight them.